Kyslik/column-sortable/README.md

 > **Note**: you can set default formatting function that is applied on **Title** (2nd parameter), by default this is set to [`ucfirst`](http://php.net/manual/en/function.ucfirst.php).

-## Config in few words
+## Configuration in few words

-Sortablelink blade extension distinguishes between "types" (numeric, amount and alpha) and applies different class for each of them.
+**Sortablelink** blade extension distinguishes between "types" (numeric, amount and alpha) and applies different class for each of them.

 See following snippet:

 ```
 'columns' => [